Argyraspides/SOFTENG-Part-IV-Notes/702 - Advanced HCI/Week 2/Week 2 Reading Notes.md

 From all of this, then, a multimodal interface makes the interaction between computer and man more **robust**.

 #### Fusion & Fission in Multimodal Systems
 Fusion is the process of combining multiple streams of data into one for interpretation.
-In a multimodal system, this might mean something like combining both visual and audio data streams to interpret, for example, speech.
+In a multimodal system, this might mean something like combining both visual and audio data streams to interpret, for example, speech (tracking the movement of the mouth and lips while simultaneously recording audio of someone speaking).

 Once this data is processed, fission then occurs to convey the computed information back to the user in multiple streams of data.
 This prevents information overload by distributing information across different channels or modailities for the user to interpret.